Helping child with fear of bees - Phobia?

 Maybe he saw a cartoon of someone being chased by a bee?
-But it's just as likely that while Thomas is focusing his fear on bees, the fears are more free-floating.
+But it's just as likely that while your son is focusing his fear on bees, the fears are more free-floating.
 Maybe they simply derive from the fears that all children have, and his have somehow gotten focused onto bees.

-Regardless of where his fear is coming from, right now it is doing what all fear does: making Thomas panic, so he can't think or listen to reason.
+Regardless of where his fear is coming from, right now it is doing what all fear does: making him panic, so he can't think or listen to reason.
 The way to help him with this is to help him to gradually "face" his fear and realize that he's actually safe.
 That's the only way fear goes away.
 If we don't face fears, they gradually expand to take over other areas of our lives.
 In fact, wherever this fear comes from, it is now curtailing his ability to feel comfortable outside and causing a sense of constant threat when he is outside.

-So how do you help Thomas face his fear?
+So how do you help he face his fear?
 You help him to feel it in small bits at a time, while reassuring him that he is safe.
 He breathes his way through it, and as he does so, the fear that is squeezing in on him begins to evaporate.
 (This is what happens to all emotions when we allow ourselves to feel them.)
 So "experiencing" the fear in small doses allows it to dissipate and vanish.